jooby-dev/jooby-docs/docs/obis-observer/commands/GetObisProfile.md

 # GetObisProfile

-Request/response to get the OBIS profile for the specific OBIS id and meter profile.
+Request/response to get the OBIS profile for the specific OBIS ID and meter profile.

 ## Request